South Wales Borderers: Early history

-In June 1776 the regiment was sent to Quebec where it subsequently fought American rebels who had invaded the province during their War of Independence.
-The regiment was part of the 5,000 British and Hessian force, under the command of General John Burgoyne, that surrendered to the American rebels in the Saratoga campaign in summer 1777 and remained imprisoned until 1783.
-In 1782 it became the 24th (The 2nd Warwickshire) Regiment of Foot.
+In June 1776 the regiment was sent to Quebec where it fought American rebels who had invaded the province as part of the American War of Independence.
+The regiment was part of the 5,000 British and Hessian troops under Lieutenant-general John Burgoyne which surrendered to the Americans in the Saratoga campaign in summer 1777 and remained imprisoned until 1783.
+In 1782 it was renamed the 24th (The 2nd Warwickshire) Regiment of Foot.

 The regiment was deployed to Egypt in the aftermath of the Battle of Abukir in March 1801; a 2nd Battalion was raised in 1804 which suffered heavy losses at the Battle of Talavera in July 1809 during the Peninsular War.
 The regiment was involved in the 1806 invasion of the Cape Colony where it saw action at the Battle of Blaauwberg.
 The vast majority of the 1st Battalion was captured at sea by the French at the action of 3 July 1810 near the Comoro Islands; they had been on the East Indiamen Astell, Ceylon and Windham when a French frigate squadron captured the last two ships.
 They were released the following year.
 The 1st Battalion took part in the Anglo-Nepalese War in November 1814.
 The regiment was deployed to Canada in 1829 and remained there until 1842.